 Prof Jill White AM, University of Sydney

-Ros Espie, Jenny Hall, Jeanette Kalek, Anni Macdougall, Pauline Markwell, Margaret Milne, Alice Oppen OAM, Trish Procter and Helen Sheffer.
+Ros Espie, Sue Funnell, Jenny Hall, Jeanette Kalek, Anni Macdougall, Pauline Markwell, Margaret Milne, Alice Oppen OAM, Trish Procter and Helen Sheffer.

 Prof Jill White AM